 Down south, you’ll find some of the most scenic things to do in Kakadu National Park, with the Mary River region full of adventure but with much more convenient access than areas like Jim Jim.

 The first place you can reach is Maguk, a large stunning swimming hole set in an amphitheatre of sandstone.
 With a waterfall flowing down the cliff at the far end, it’s a beautiful site as well as a refreshing place for a dip.
-From the carpark at the end of a dirt road, it’s about a 20 minute walk over the rocks to Maguk.
+From the carpark at the end of a dirt road, it’s about a 20-minute walk over the rocks to Maguk.

 From the Maguk turn-off on the Kakadu Highway, it’s about another hour of driving (77km) to the region’s other famous waterfall and swimming hole at Gunlom.
-You might recognise Gunlom not from the bottom, but from above, because the infinity pool at the top of the falls is used for lots of photos!
+You might recognise Gunlom not from the bottom, but from above because the infinity pool at the top of the falls is used for lots of photos!

-It’s only a 100m walk to the plunge pool at Gunlom Falls, and another steep 500m to the top.
+It’s only a 100m walk to the plunge pool at Gunlom Falls and another steep 500m to the top.
 There’s a campground here that is quite popular and you may want to consider spending a night here so you can see the falls at sunrise and sunset.

-On the way in to Gunlom, you’ll pass the Yurmikmik walks, a series of interconnecting trails that lead through a tropical environment of plunge pools and wet season falls.
+On the way into Gunlom, you’ll pass the Yurmikmik walks, a series of interconnecting trails that lead through a tropical environment of plunge pools and wet season falls.
 The shortest trail is the 2km-return Boulder Creek walk, while there’s also the 5km-return Yurmikmik lookout walk, the 7.5km-return Motor Car Falls walk, and the 11km-return Kurrundie Creek walk (which needs a permit).

-Also in the same area is a special site called Jarrangbarnmi (Koolpin) gorge, which is rarely visited because you need a permit to access it (apply at least two weeks in advance).
+Also in the same area is a special site called Jarrangbarnmi (Koolpin) Gorge, which is rarely visited because you need a permit to access it (apply at least two weeks in advance).
 But the stunning red rock formations lining the gorge, filled with dark pools are incredible, and there are lots of spiritual stories about the site.

 Other things to do in Kakadu